 These can be found on the the definitive map of rights of way

 Question 21 Flood Defence and Land Drainage Consents

 These are not currently available.
 Please email firstname.lastname@example.org

 Question 22 Registered Common Land and Town or Village Green

 22.1 The Commons and Village Green registration maps are held by Hampshire County Council’s Countryside Service and are available for inspection.

-22.2 Notices under S15A of the Commons Act 2006 can be found on the public notices website.
+22.2 Notices under S15A of the Commons Act 2006 are published as public notices.